logstash-plugins/logstash-filter-dissect/BUILD_INSTRUCTIONS.md

 - `rake bundle_install` - this task calls `bundle install` then puts the output of `bundle show logstash-core` and `bundle show logstash-core-event` into the "gradle.properties" file.

 #### Procedure
-Each time a new gem version of `logstash-core-plugin-api` is released we need to run `rake vendor` to verify that any changes to the Java in logstash-core and logstash-core-event have not broken this plugin.
+Each time a new gem version of `logstash-core-plugin-api` is released we need to run `rake vendor` to verify that any changes to the Java in logstash-core and logstash-core-event are still compatible with their usage in this plugin.

 Run `rake vendor`

 #### Travis